codeguy/php-the-right-way/pages/The-Basics.md

 $a = 5;
 return ($a == 5) ? 'yay' : 'nope';    // this example will return 'yay'

+{% endhighlight %}

-It should be noted to save confusion that you do not need to use a ternary operator for returning a boolean value.
+It should be noted that you do not need to use a ternary operator for returning a boolean value.
 An example of this would be.

+{% highlight php %}
+<?php
 $a = 3;
 return ($a == 3) ? true : false; // Will return true or false if $a == 3

 vs

 $a = 3;
-return ($a == 3); // Will return true or false if $a == 3
+return $a == 3; // Will return true or false if $a == 3

+{% endhighlight php %}

 This can also be said for all operations(===, !==, !=, == etc).